brds15/bweather/README.md

 - index - page dedicated to the application's home page, where the location search form is located
 - weather - page dedicated to displaying weather information

+When I was configuring the tests, I wanted to configure e2e tests.
+However, vite does not support for cypress.
+In another hand, I discovered reading the docs, that vitest support e2e tests, and how to configure it.

 To create the components, I thought it was important to use atomic design, so

 - Atoms -> created for DOM-level components for shared use and free of business rules